Oldfield mouse: Behavior

-The mouse is primarily nocturnal.Oldfield mice construct elaborate burrow systems with entrance tunnels, nest chambers, and escape routes.
+The mouse is primarily nocturnal.
+Oldfield mice construct elaborate burrow systems with entrance tunnels, nest chambers, and escape routes.

 Diet

-P. polionotus is omnivorous and the principal diet is seasonal seeds of wild grasses and forbs, but blackberries, acorns, and wild peas may be consumed.
+P. polionotus is omnivorous and the principal diet is seasonal seeds of wild grasses and forbs, but blackberries, acorns, wild peas, and arthropods may be consumed.

 Shelter

 These mice dig holes in earth to create homes.
 Spiders, snakes, and other animals may move into a burrow.